-The task was to transform adjoining inner-city laneways from being a walkway with limited lighting, to an exciting and bustling hub for small business.
+As part of the Geelong Laneways project, the task was to transform adjoining inner-city laneways from being a walkway with limited lighting, to an exciting and bustling hub for small business.

 The project saw upgrades to the area including alfresco dining, bluestone paving, bespoke street furniture, arbours lighting upgrades and public murals.